-Laurel Grady associate dean of student services and international student affairs is your international student advisor and provides international students advice and counsel on matters related to non-immigrant study in the U.S. and American customs and culture.
+Laurel Grady associate dean of student services and international student affairs is your international student advisor and provides international students advice and counsel on matters related to non-immigrant study in the U.S., English language acquisition, and American customs and culture.

-F1 students regularly receive comprehensive information on travel advisories, curricular practical training, optional practical training, employment eligibility, regulations, and more.
+F1 students regularly receive comprehensive information on travel advisories, curricular practical training (CPT), optional practical training (OPT), employment eligibility, regulations, and more.
 Laurel Grady meets with all international students regularly and is always available to assist students so that they remain compliant with all non-immigrant requirements mandated by the U.S. Department of State.

 Get to know the city of Philadelphia with the Philadelphia International Guide.
 View this helpful resource in Chinese, Korean, Russian, and other languages as well.